-The Community of Practice component, a longitudinal clinical experience, is an essential part of the P-1 module and provides students with a clinical context in which to anchor their foundational knowledge and practice their clinical skills.
+The Community of Practice component, a longitudinal clinical experience, is an essential part of the Practice of Medicine module and provides students with an authentic clinical context to promote deeper learning, professional identity formation, and adoption of the values of the profession.
+These early, immersive, and participatory clinical experiences help students to contextualize foundational knowledge and hone their clinical skills while working with real patients under the supervision of a practicing physician.
+Students also gain an understanding of the complexities of physicians' work and the distributive nature of learning and knowledge.
 Students work with preceptors throughout the Central Florida medical community and gain insight into the real world of medicine.